 If you allow yourself to think without confinement, you might come up with a solution that seems totally inappropriate.
 But it also allows you to open up the process, which will eventually lead to appropriate solutions.

-Your doodles might end up looking like some symbol that will trigger your brain to think of an alternative solution.
-Doodling wakes up a different part of your brain.
-Try creating your flow chart to success.
+Because doodling wakes up a different part of your brain, our doodles might end up looking like some symbol that will trigger your brain to think of an alternative solution.
+So try creating your flowchart to success.
 It doesn’t matter if it ends up being accurate or not.
 What matters is that it’s stimulating the creative thought process.

 Once you awaken that creative part of you, you’ll be amazed at the opportunities that were always there, ones you never saw before.
 It’s all a matter of how you look at life and opportunities.